Gerry Healy: Early career

+or seeks to curtail freedom of expression” on 9 and 10 December 1966 respectively., The incident resulted in Isaac Deutscher, who had previously been a contributor to Healy's publications, summoning both Healy and Tate to his home where he "upbraided" Healy for his alleged thuggery and broke off relations with him.

 The SLL became the Workers' Revolutionary Party in 1973.

 Workers Revolutionary Party

 In 1974, some 200 members around Alan Thornett, then a leading militant in the automobile industry at Cowley, were expelled from the party.
 Part of this group would form the Workers Socialist League.
 From this point, the WRP lost members and became ever more isolated from the rest of the labour movement.
 Healy was known to have punched members of the party's central committee while theoretical discussions were in progress.

 However, the group remained sizeable and wealthy enough to produce a daily newspaper.
 Much of the money for the printing enterprise coming from subsidies and printing contracts with various Middle Eastern regimes as internal reports later proved.
 They supplemented their income by printing newspapers for leading figures of the Labour Left such as the Labour Herald for Ted Knight, a former member of the SLL, and Ken Livingstone, with whom Healy forged a friendship.
 The Herald also served as a vehicle for the WRP's limited entryist operation in this period.
 Healy's regime within The Club, SLL and WRP was marked by demands for a high level of activism.
 An exception to this requirement was made for participants in the cultural fronts the SLL set up to attract actors and writers, at least until they became full party members.
 This attracted prominent figures including Vanessa Redgrave and Frances de la Tour, although they "were resented by many members of the WRP who felt they had parachuted into leading positions because of their fame and money."